-This edition was published by Bantam on March 2, 2004 in paperback and has 416 pages.
+This suspense is a paperback edition that was published by Bantam on March 2, 2004 and has 416 pages.

 Cold Springs is a standalone suspense novel that moves between San Francisco and Texas.